Message Kinds

 - Envelope defines the shared fields every message kind uses.

-- Interaction Lifecycle explains how
+- Work Lifecycle explains how